 Evidence on the effectiveness of chiropractic for migraine headaches is limited.
-However, some studies suggest it may be as effective as some other preventive medications doctors prescribe for the condition.
+However, some studies suggest it may be as effective as some preventive medications.

 According to older

 People may seek a chiropractor for migraine because they

 The Migraine Research Foundation state that 39 million people in the United States experience migraine headaches.
 It is most common in individuals aged 18–44 years.

 Keep reading to learn more about using chiropractic for migraine, how it works, and its safety and effectiveness during pregnancy.

 Migraine has no cure, and many medications that doctors prescribe for migraine come with significant side effects.
 For this reason, individuals often opt for alternative or complementary therapies, such as chiropractic.

 While the symptoms of migraine headaches vary, more than